 8.3.2 — Strong cryptography is used to render all authentication factors unreadable during transmission and storage on all system components. | (E) Lucent Sky AVM can detect the misuse of cryptographic APIs that detect poor key management and stored passwords.
 It can identify storing sensitive information in clear text and storing sensitive information in storage locations that do not have strong crypto. | Weak cryptographic usage can spring from misconfiguration or outdated code.
 Lucent Sky AVM validates that the application uses cryptographic code properly. |

-10.5.2 — Audit log files are protected to prevent modifications by individuals. | (E) Lucent Sky AVM can detect software issues that may allow log-forging attacks to be successful, which may allow unauthorized modification to occur. | Log integrity is critical if you need to use those logs to find a breach or an insider.
+10.3 — Audit logs are protected from destruction and unauthorized modifications. | (E) Lucent Sky AVM can detect software issues that may allow log-forging attacks to be successful, which may allow unauthorized modification to occur. | Log integrity is critical if you need to use those logs to find a breach or an insider.
 An attack that modifies the audit trail can cover the tracks of an attacker. |

 11.3 — External and internal vulnerabilities are regularly identified, prioritized, and addressed. | (A) Lucent Sky AVM can be used to identify vulnerabilities in the source code, libraries, and configurations before applications enter production. | Lucent Sky AVM should be used to examine application code in its entirety before it is pushed to production.
 Processes should be put in place to ensure application security tools are applied consistently. |